richard-scryber/scryber.core/docs/document_structure.rst

     * It refers to the assembly namespace `Scryber.Data, Scryber.Components, Version=1.0.0.0, Culture=neutral, PublicKeyToken=872cbeb81db952fe`
     * see :doc:`document_databinding` for more on working with data.
 * `styles` - http://www.scryber.co.uk/schemas/core/release/v1/Scryber.Data.xsd
-    * These apply colour, size and other visual style to the components, both as Style elements and as attributes on pdf:Compontents
+    * These apply colour, size and other visual style to the components, both as Style elements and as attributes on doc:Compontents
     * e.g. styles:Style; styles:bg-color; styles:width.
     * It refers to the assembly namespace `Scryber.Styles, Scryber.Styles, Version=1.0.0.0, Culture=neutral, PublicKeyToken=872cbeb81db952fe`
     * see :doc:`document_styles` for more on working with styles.